 DVD 8 – Combining Armbars And Leg Locks

 As if a John Danaher DVD Instructional could go without leg locks.
 This one is no exception.
 In the final volume, Danaher covers the relationship between the Juji Gatame and lower body attacks.
-Kneebars, toeholds and heel hooks all make an appearance as John moves between leg and arm locks for an ultimate effect.
+Kneebars, toeholds and heel hooks all make an appearance as John moves between the leg and arm locks for an ultimate effect.

 Speaking of John Danaher trademarks, this volume once again features some original specials.
 In the case of the Juji Gatame, it is the rolling armbar setup. here, Danaher covers no less than 5 different ways to roll the opponent into the Juji-Gatame.
 These are all high-percentage setups that will work for anyone, so do not be intimidated by the rolling part of it.
 Finally, John leaves us with a Juji Gatame setup from the back to make sure every single rock is turned.